jahid1971/express_mongoose_crud/README.md

 # express_mongoose_crud
-to run the project-   npm run dev
+to install the packages-    npm install to run the project-      npm run dev